 There’s nothing that moves a loving father’s soul quite like his child’s cry.– Joni Eareckson Tada

-Growing up, I was looking for you to know why you didn’t want me in your life.
+Growing up, I was looking for meeting you, to know why you didn’t want me in your life.
 I found only a thick wall called selfishness and lack of interest.

 What have I learned without you?